Unified.to

 Finch fetches data daily (or weekly for some systems).
 You can trigger a manual refresh or wait for the next scheduled sync.
 Real-time webhooks are only available on premium plans and still rely on batch jobs in the background.

-Unified.to fetches data live from the source—no background jobs or stale cache.
-Webhooks are built-in.
+Unified.to retrieves data directly from source APIs on each request, ensuring responses reflect current system state without relying on cached data.
 If the system supports native events, Unified.to streams them directly.
 If not, Unified.to emulates webhooks with high-frequency polling and normalized event delivery.

 You don't manage CRON jobs.
 You just receive consistent, structured webhooks when data changes.